dave-tucker/promsnoop-harness/README.md

 - Golang
 - [promsnoop](https://github.com/acmel/libbpf-bootstrap/tree/prometheusnoop)
 - [k6](https://k6.io/docs/get-started/installation/)
+- bpftrace

 ## Usage

-The binary is a simple HTTP server with a single route `/products/{id}` and returns a JSON response like `{ "productID": "1234" }`.
+The binary is a simple HTTP server with a several routes:

+- `/baseline` - has no metrics in the request path
+- `/prom/1`, `/prom/10`, `/prom/100` - has 1, 10, or 100 metrics in the request path
+- `/usdt/1`, `/usdt/10`, `/usdt/100` - has 1, 10, or 100 metrics in the request path

-The server uses the [Gin](https://github.com/gin-gonic/gin) web framework and is instrumented using [gin-metrics](https://github.com/penglongli/gin-metrics).
+The server uses the [Gin](https://github.com/gin-gonic/gin) web framework.
-The library sets 7 metrics after each HTTP request is handled - 6 counters and 1 histogram.

 To load the webserver and provide metrics for comparison we're using `k6`.
-K6 will run a script that hits our HTTP endpoint with a configurable number of concurrent users.
+K6 will run a script that hits one of the available HTTP endpoints, issuing one request per second for the duration of the test.

-Under these conditions, it should be possible to measure the overhead of promsnoop by comparing the performance of the web server with and without promsnoop enabled.
+Under these conditions, it should be possible to measure the overhead of uprobes and usdt probes.

 Build the test binary: